1. Total distance of route and date of ride?

 9. What did the trip cost in fuel, meals and accommodation?

-It could only be a tank of petrol or it could include an overnight stop and some food and drinks.
-You make that call.
+Just a tank of petrol and R400 for food and drinks.
 We paid R500 per night for a cottage that sleeps six.

 10. Do you have any other comments or advice about the route?

-Take your time on this route.
+Take your time.
 Leave early and have breakfast at Houw Hoek Farm Stall.
-Pause in Botrivier and often along the route.
+Pause in Botrivier and all along the route.
 Take in the views of all the passes.

 11. Any doctors and/or medical facilities in the area that you know of?

-You will have cellphone reception almost everywhere so keep ER24’s emergency number on your phone: 084 124.
+You will have cellphone reception almost everywhere, so keep ER24’s emergency number on your phone: 084 124.
+Or dial 112.

 MediClinic Hermanus 24-hour Emergency Centre: 028 313 0168